All of these restaurants emphasize local ingredients, and they also advertise in Edible Monterey Bay!

 Monte Verde Street at Seventh Avenue

-Located within the romantic L’Auberge Carmel, a visit to Aubergine feels like a trip to Europe.
-Executive chef Justin Cogley was named one of Food & Wine’s best new chefs of 2013.
-He has been nominated multiple times for a James Beard award and it’s no wonder—he’s an eloquent and imaginative interpreter of ne seasonal ingredients.
-Executive pastry chef Yulanda Santos delights with stunning and inventive desserts.
-Open daily 6–9:30pm.
+Recently awarded a one-star Michelin rating and located within the romantic L’Auberge Carmel hotel, Aubergine feels like a trip to Europe.
+Executive Chef-Director Justin Cogley was named one of Food & Wine’s best new chefs of 2013.
+He has been nominated multiple times for a James Beard award, and it’s no wonder—he’s an eloquent and imaginative interpreter of coastal seasonal ingredients.
+Executive Pastry Chef Yulanda Santos delights with stunning and inventive desserts at this temple of fine dining.

 Billy Quon’s SUR

-SUR is the latest restaurant for Bill and Teresa Lee, who over the years have created local favorites like Bahama Billy’s and Bixby Bistro at e Barnyard.
+SUR is the latest restaurant for Bill and Teresa Lee, who over the years have created local favorites like Bahama Billy’s and Bixby Bistro at The Barnyard.
 Executive chef Herman Hernandez gets rave reviews for an exciting and eclectic menu.
-Favorites include his famous Southern fried chicken and waffles, fisherman’s bouillabaisse, filet mignon, burgers and a variety of vegetarian dishes.
+Favorites include his famous Southern fried chicken and waffles, fisherman’s bouillabaisse, fiet mignon, burgers and a variety of vegetarian dishes.
 SUR has a full bar and holds two happy hours nightly, from 3–6pm and 8–9pm, plus happy hour all night every Tuesday.
 A wide selection of local wines is available.
 SUR has a special doggie menu for canine patrons!
-Open Tu–Su 11:30am–9pm, all-day menu served continuously.

 Earthbound Farm’s Farm Stand Organic Kitchen